y2k4life/x16-emulator/README.md

 cd ..
 ```

-(optional) If you want to package the build you will need to build the documentation.
-To build the documentation you will need [pandoc](https://pandoc.org/).
-For Ubuntu You will need to get these tools directly from the developer.
-If you are using a different linux distro confirm the package is 2.0 version.
+(optional) To package the build [pandoc](https://pandoc.org/) is required.
+For Ubuntu `pandoc` will need to be downloaded directly from the developer.
+For other linux distros confirm the `pandoc` package is 2.0 version.

 ``` shell
 wget https://github.com/jgm/pandoc/releases/download/2.7.3/pandoc-2.7.3-1-amd64.deb